 A functional medicine consult looks at how your lifestyle impacts your gut health and how the current state of your gut is connected to the state of your overall health.

 ORGANIC ACIDS TEST

 An organic acids test is a urine test that gives a snapshot or profile of your body’s nutrition and metabolism.

 Through the test, we can look into nutrients and minerals you may be lacking or having too much of, issues in cellular energy production, and antioxidant sufficiency and function.
 These findings are especially helpful because we can investigate other details that can not be probed by conventional testing.
 We usually address findings by supplementation or lifestyle modification.

-FOOD INTOLERANCE TEST
+FOOD SENSITIVITY TEST

-The Food Intolerance Test measures IgG antibodies you may form against specific foods.
+The Food Sensitivity Test measures IgG antibodies you may form against specific foods.
 When these antibodies bind and “neutralize” food antigens, they form complexes that can circulate in your blood and result in various symptoms.
 Avoiding foods that cause increases in IgG may lead to decreased symptoms of food sensitivity such as migraines, joint pain, skin issues, and generally feeling unwell.

 GUT HEALTH 360 TEST

 This is a special stool test that gives information on the state of your gut health by looking into the microbes that populate your gastrointestinal tract, the presence of markers of inflammation, and how well your gut is able to digest and breakdown your food.

 The information we get from these tests gives a picture of how well your gut is able to function.
 If you have problems with your digestion or symptoms of inflammation and have been wanting to know the underlying mechanisms of your symptoms, this test may be useful.